A Comparison of Methods for Treatment Assignment with an Application to Playlist Generation: Metalearners

-At first, the three approaches we discussed in the previous section may seem equivalent, and in fact, each of them has been shown to be asymptotically optimal (i.e., the approaches converge to optimal treatment assignments with large enough samples) when the machine learning procedure that is used to learn the models is a consistent estimator; see~\cite{manski2004statistical,hirano2009asymptotics} for OP, see \cite{hirano2009asymptotics,athey2017efficient} for CP, and see \cite{beygelzimer2009offset} for TP.
-However, there are two subtle but key differences between the approaches that are critically important when applying these causal estimators in practice.
-We summarize the methods with respect to these differences in Table~\ref{tab:analytical_comparison} and discuss them in more detail below.
+Section~\ref{sec:review} discusses multiple studies that have used or recommended specific instances of these metalearners for treatment assignment.
+Importantly, the three metalearners converge to optimal treatment assignments with large enough samples, assuming the machine learning procedure that is used to learn the models is a consistent estimator of the estimands presented in Table~\ref{tab:metalearners}.
+However, there are two key differences between the metalearners that are critical in practice, as summarized in Table~\ref{tab:analytical_comparison} and discussed next.